corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/read-only-nodes.md

 - Replicating a normal node's database
 - Configuring a normal node to a read-only node while keeping its database intact

+The node's network map cache in the database must have an entry matching the node's `myLegalName` configuration option.
+The previous options all satisfy this, assuming the read-only node's `myLegalName` stays the same as the original node's one.

 The node will not run any mutating operations on the database; however, the CorDapps installed by end-users may contain mutating queries.
 To restrict any unintentional mutating operations, it is recommended to ensure the read-only state of the database by either: